Cray-HPE/docs-csm/operations/package_repository_management/Nexus_Service_Recovery.md

       nexus-bak    Bound    pvc-f058bf3b-97c0-4d7e-ab60-7294eaa18788   1000Gi     RWX            ceph-cephfs-external   6d
       ```

+1. (`ncn-mw#`) Download the `cray-nexus` chart from Nexus.

+   This step can only be performed if Nexus is available and healthy.
+If Nexus is unavailable it will be necessary to download the CSM release tarball
+   and extract the Helm chart from it.

+   1. Configure Nexus as a Helm repository.

+      ```bash
+      helm repo add nexus https://packages.local/repository/charts
+      ```

+      Example output:

+      ```text
+      "nexus" has been added to your repositories
+      ```

+   1. Create a directory for the Helm chart.

+      ```bash
+      mkdir helm
+      ```

+   1. Download the `cray-nexus` chart.

+      ```bash
+      helm pull nexus/cray-nexus -d ./helm
+      ```

+      This command produces no output however the chart tar file should exist in the `helm` directory.

+      Example output:

+      ```text
+      cray-nexus-0.11.1.tgz
+      ```

 1. (`ncn-mw#`) Uninstall the chart and wait for the resources to terminate.

    1. Note the version of the chart that is currently deployed.